 Sandra Escacena (Veronica Gomez), Bruna Gonzalez (Lucia Gomez), Claudia Placer (Irene Gomez), Ivan Chavero (Antonito Gomez), Ana Torrent (Ana Gomez), Consuelo Trujillo (Sister Death), Angela Fabian (Rosa), Carla Campra (Diana), Chema Adeva (Detective Jose Ramon Romero)

 Madrid, 1991.
 Police are called to a disturbance at the apartment where Ana Gomez and her four children live.
-Ana was always working at a nearby cafe while her fifteen year-old daughter Veronica was left in charge of the other young three children.
+Ana worked at a nearby cafe while her fifteen year-old daughter Veronica was left in charge of the other young three children.
 Three days earlier, Veronica took an ouija board to school.
 While all the others were watching an eclipse, she and two friends played with the board in the school basement where Veronica was hoping to use it to talk to her late father.
-This went wrong and Veronica collapsed into a trance.
-Back home afterwards, Veronica believed she could see a shadowy presence moving through the apartment and intent on threatening the other children.
+This went wrong and Veronica collapsed in a trance.
+Back home afterwards, Veronica believed she could see a shadowy presence moving through the apartment intent on threatening the other children.

 Paco Plaza is one of the big names of modern Spanish horror.
 Plaza first appeared with the horror film Second Name (2002) and then the English-language Romasanta: The Werewolf Hunt (2004).
 Plaza subsequently gained a good deal of attention as co-director with Jaume Balaguero of the zombie Found Footage film [Rec] (2007) and its sequel [Rec] 2 (2009) and then on his own as director of [Rec]3: Genesis (2012).
 Subsequent to this, he made The Grandmother (2021) about a sinister senior.